vercel/next.js/docs/guides/building-forms.md

 - **Client-side**: Validation is done in the browser
 - **Server-side**: Validation is done on the server

-Though both these types are equally important, for this guide, we'll focus on client-side validation only.
+Though both of these types are equally important, this guide will focus on client-side validation only.

 Client-side validation is further categorized as: